manuelfussTC/ChromeMeetsChatGPT/README.md

 ## License

-This project is under [Your Chosen License].
+This project is under MIT License.

 ---